“In absence of clearly defined goals, we become strangely loyal to performing daily acts of trivia.” – Author Unknown

 Start with the end in mind (big picture visualization) and work backwards, breaking achievement objectives down into smaller, attainable goals with their related tasks.
 By taking action, completing and crossing these tasks off your list, you gain control of your future and grow in self-confidence.
 For life balance, choose areas from many personal categories in addition to your professional goals.
 Make certain these are the goals you desire to achieve and not other people’s expectations for you.
 Ensure you remember the SMART acronym (Specific, Measurable, Attainable, Realistic and Time to Complete) as you develop your goals.

 Is it time to take control of your future?
-If so, do something different in 2012 and write down your personal and professional goals.
+If so, do something different in the new year and write down your personal and professional goals.
 Then let others know what they are, so they can assist you and provide accountability for achieving your goals.

 Do it for you.